 Do you know which dishwasher cycle is best for cleaning your pots and pans or your fancy china?
-View our dishwasher infographic for the top tips on selecting the right dishwasher cycle.
+Discover what those different dishwasher settings are and how to get those dirty dishes clean.

 If you’ve ever stared at your dishwasher and wondered what cycle to use before just proceeding with the normal wash, you’re definitely not alone.
 There seem to be an endless number of options when it comes to washing your dishes, and it’s not always easy to figure what they’re all for.
 SaniWash?
 Express Wash?
 What about that Rinse Cycle button?

 While choosing the standard wash setting is sufficient most of the time, there are instances when you’ll want to break out the big guns and go for the Pots and Pans cycle or opt for the China setting when you’re not about to hand-wash all the wine glasses from your book club.

 The dishwasher you use in your home may have one or several of the various cycle options described, but understanding the different cycles your model offers will help you get the most out of every dishwasher load and avoid dishwasher mistakes.

 The Normal Wash cycle on your dishwasher is for everyday dish washing.
 It’s a standard cycle that’s generally good for cleaning the food particles from moderately soiled dishes without using extra water, extended time.
 Many dishwashers allow you to select either an air dry or heat dry option with the Normal cycle.

 The Light Wash cycle in your dishwasher works for those dishes that are lightly soiled and/or have been pre-rinsed to remove all food particles.
 A light wash omits a pre-rinse cycle to save both water and cycle time.

 The Heavy Wash cycle tackles hard-to-clean or heavily soiled items using blasts of heated water.
 This cycle is great for heavily soiled dishes or dishes that haven’t been pre-rinsed.